How to clean your composite deck: step-by-step guide

 Regular Maintenance

-Vacuum regularly to prevent staining from tannins in leaves of gums.
+Vacuum regularly to prevent staining from tannins in gum tree leaves.

 Tougher Stains

-Organic stains: One part vinegar to one part water.
-Let it remain for 10-15 minutes and then scour.
+• Organic stains: One part vinegar to one part water.
+Let it remain for 10–15 minutes, and then scour it.

-Grease marks: A paste of baking soda (mix with a little water) and scrub.
+• Grease marks: A paste of baking soda (mixed with a little water) and scrub.

-Mould spots: A solution of one part bleach to three parts water.
-Test on an inconspicuous area first, as some of the colours for Trex can be finicky.
+• Mould spots: A solution of one part bleach to three parts water.
+Test it in an inconspicuous area first, as some of the colours on Trex can be finicky.

 What NOT to Do with Trex